JSchierling1/FlaskMessenger/README_Flask_Chat_Messenger.md

 - Using **HTML** and **CSS** for the frontend.
 - Handling real-time updates and messaging.
 - Managing user sessions.

+## 🔍 **Motivation**
+This project serves as a hands-on exercise to learn Flask and real-time web development.
+The primary motivation is to gain experience with Flask, which I plan to use in a future project: a lightweight Machine Learning experiment tracking tool [MiniML](https://github.com/JSchierling1/MiniML) (similar to ClearML) that will help visualize and compare ML experiments for the Project of my Bachelor Thesis.

+By working through this chat messenger tutorial, I aim to:

+Understand how Flask handles routes, requests, and responses.
+Learn how to build and structure a Flask application.
+Gain experience with front-end and back-end communication.
+Apply the knowledge in my upcoming MiniML project.

 ## 🛠 **Technologies Used**